volcano-sh/website/content/en/docs/user_guide_how_to_configure_scheduler.md

 * Before reading the guidance, please make sure you are aware of basic concepts such as `action` `plugin` `session` `tier` `volcano job` `podgroup` `queue` and so on.
 If they are still strange to you, please refer to [Volcano Docs](https://volcano.sh/en/docs/) for more details.
-* Before reading the guidance, please make sure you have general understanding of Volcano scheduling workflow(this part will be added later).
+* Before reading the guidance, please make sure you have general understanding of Volcano scheduling workflow.

 ## Background
 In order to adjust the scheduling process and algorithms to different scenarios, Volcano allows users to configure actions